stephencweiss/stephencharlesweiss.com/content/blog/2019-06-04/in-defense-of-detours.md

 Most of our daily life is routine.
 This routine engenders a sense of comfort and allows moments of reverie, such as during a commute or while washing dishes.
 When we’re thrust into an unfamiliar setting, however, our attention is drawn to the present moment.
 Forced to be present, we have the opportunity to evaluate the situation dispassionately, question the assumptions that allowed the shock, and consciously decide on our course of action.

 A natural product of detours, this presence is akin to aspirational component of Zen Buddhism.
-Referred to as _Shoshin_, or “Beginner’s Mind”, it is an attitude of “openness, eagerness, and a lack of preconceptions” - in other words, behaving like a beginner.
+Referred to as _Shoshin_, or "Beginner’s Mind", it is an attitude of "openness, eagerness, and a lack of preconceptions" - in other words, behaving like a beginner.
 The beauty of this is that as beginner’s our ability to absorb new information is at its greatest.
 We’re sponges and can grow quickly.

 When you’re driving down an unfamiliar road, you process information your mind typically filters out.
 Suddenly you _see_ road signs, store fronts, and people.
 The world is a richer place.
 Detours provide that gift.